Antenna Terminology Defined

-In this paper we will go over some simple techniques to help you better understand some terminologyused and how it is applied in the Antenna industry.
-This will be part one of a two part series white paper.
-Part two will cover more advanced details.
-Both parts will provide the reader a wealth of knowledge that is essential for antenna selection and solutions.
+In this section, we will go over some simple techniques to help you better understand some terminology used and how it is applied in the Antenna industry.
+This will provide the reader with a wealth of knowledge that is essential for antenna selection and solutions.

 So let’s get started.
 The Antenna Radiation Pattern is a graphical representation of the antennas radiated electrical performance.
 This wave of energy (electromagnetic in origin) emitted from the antenna that propagates through space is measured at a defined Angle, Amplitude, and Frequency.
 The measurement of this performance is commonly presented in a graphical format.

 Let’s look at an Omni-directional antenna example: Think of the ripple that is created when a person throws a stone in the middle of a calm body of water (such as a pond).
 As the rock enters the water it causes the water all around it to rise and creates a ripple in the water.

 - Think of this ripple as the “WAVE”.

 - Think of the “FREQUENCY” as the number of the waves or the occurrences where the wave repeats over a period of time (from the stone to the shore).

 - Think of the size in height of the wave as the “AMPLITUDE”, and

 - Think of the length of the wave as the “WAVELENGTH”.

 - As this wave moves outward away from the rock’s point of entry and towards the shore, the migration of this wave is called “PROPAGATION”.